"If

 succeeded in remaining in office afterwards?

-right man at its head.
-It would require strong government.
+strong government.
 It would need high taxes.
+Nothing less would succeed.

 Joseph obeyed God.
 He did what was necessary.
 It couldnt have

-Josephs story should teach us the importance of finding out
+Joseph should teach us the importance of finding out whats really

 Sobering, isnt it?

-Josephs story also shows that God favors building up our
+Joseph's story also shows that God favors building up our communities,

-(Ive lived where they did), isnt it their small size thats
+lived where they did), isnt it their small size thats scandalous?

 "Loving our neighbors" in the government means treating those

 who work there as if they were Jesus.
-It means honoring them, crediting their talents and
+It means honoring them, praying for them, and

-accomplishments, and praying for them.
+crediting their talents and accomplishment.
 It means taking time to learn the truth.
-It demands
+It

-we ignore attack ads, bogus e-mails, and political dirty tricks.
-It calls on us to leave
+demands we ignore attack ads, bogus e-mails, and political dirty tricks.
+It calls on us to

-stereotypes behind.
+leave stereotypes behind.
 To be responsible and honest.
-To judge fairly, and vote accordingly.
+To judge fairly, and vote

 "Silent gratitude isnt much good to anyone."